Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 }
 ```

-Where `MyExtendedData` implements `IEquatable<MyExtendedData>` and overriding the `OnNetworkSerialize` allows one to stack serialization in an ascending or descending order.
+Where `MyExtendedData` implements `IEquatable<MyExtendedData>` and overriding the `OnNetworkSerialize` allows you to stack serialization in an ascending or descending order.

 ::: caution